DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 Yeah.
 I see.
 Probably just the one side, so yeah, that’s just a way of cramming in a bit of cheating in a way.
 It’s a bit of a way of saying to search engines, what.
 What this thing is that we’re doing when we’re talking about modern CSS.
 Okay.
 But hopefully it’s not too much of a cheat because it is designed to be useful for somebody who goes, what do you mean modern CSS?

 \[00:40:38\] **Nathan Wrigley:** Yeah. can I just ask, so I’m gonna move us on quickly.
-To the, next bit, which is the latest podcast episode. is there a reason in this design why you, this got floated to the right as opposed to the left because we’ve got this, image which says latest podcast episode.
+To the, next bit, which is the latest chat episode. is there a reason in this design why you, this got floated to the right as opposed to the left because we’ve got this, image which says latest chat episode.
 I dunno whether I probably would’ve ended up with that over on the left side.

 \[00:41:02\] **David Waumsley:** I feel it should be reversed.
 Yeah.